pawelc/docs/toread_maths.md

 2019 - Probability: Theory and Examples (book)
 2020 - Probability and Random Processes (book)
-1999 - Real analysis : modern techniques and their applications (folland book)
+1999 - Real analysis : modern techniques and their applications (folland book) 1999 - Matrix Differential Calculus with Applications in Statistics and Econometrics (book)

 An Introduction to Measure Theory
 Real analysis for graduate students